AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 # JavaPC

-Parallel Coordinates implementation in Java.
+Parallel Coordinates n-D data visualization implementation in Java.

 Parses CSV files (must have class/id in the lass column for now) and displays in a parallel coordinates plot.

 ## TODO

-- last axis for class/id
+- last axis plot for class/id
-- colors
+- class-specific colors
-- axis labels
+- axis name and range labels

 ## Early screenshots